-The WTO, including the TRIPS Agreement, was established in 1994 during the Uruguay Round of the General Agreement on Tariffs and Trade.
+The WTO, including the TRIPS Agreement, was established in 1994 during the Uruguay Round of the GATT.
 Membership in the WTO provides participating countries with trade privileges arising from extensively streamlined administrative procedures.
-Countries cannot join the WTO without adopting TRIPS, which established minimum levels of copyright, trademark, industrial design, trade secret, and patent protection, and thus affects firms in a range of industries.
-The rationale is that all WTO members should offer similar intellectual-property protection to facilitate trade.
-In theory, member countries will cultivate and promote commerce by adopting and enforcing laws that protect intellectual property.
+Countries cannot join the WTO without adopting TRIPS, which established minimum levels of copyright, trademark, industrial design, trade secret, and patent protection and thus affects firms in a range of industries.
+The rationale is that all WTO members should offer similar IP protection to facilitate trade.
+In theory, member countries will cultivate and promote commerce by adopting and enforcing laws that protect IP.

-Since discussions over TRIPS began, the Agreement has been controversial.
-According to the WTO, TRIPS "attempts to strike a balance between the long term social objective of providing incentives for future inventions and creation, and the short term objective of allowing people to use existing inventions and creations....Intellectual property protection encourages inventors and creators because they can expect to earn some future benefits from their creativity.
-This encourages new inventions, such as new drugs, whose development costs can sometimes be extremely high, so private rights also bring social benefits" (WTO Fact Sheet 2006).
-The minimum term of patent protection is now 20 years, and member states must grant patents for both products and processes in most areas of technology, including pharmaceuticals.
-TRIPS specifies dispute resolution procedures when a member state is accused of failing to comply with the agreement., and states that penalties for infringement must be sufficient to deter violations.
+Since discussions over TRIPS began, the agreement has been controversial.
+According to the WTO, TRIPS "attempts to strike a balance between the long term social objective of providing incentives for future inventions and creation, and the short term objective of allowing people to use existing inventions and creations....
+Intellectual property protection encourages inventors and creators because they can expect to earn some future benefits from their creativity.
+This encourages new inventions, such as new drugs, whose development costs can sometimes be extremely high, so private rights also bring social benefits" (WTO, 2006).
+The minimum term of patent protection is now twenty years, and member states must grant patents for both products and processes in most areas of technology, including pharmaceuticals.
+TRIPS specifies dispute resolution procedures when a member state is accused of failing to comply with the agreement and states that penalties for infringement must be sufficient to deter violations.

 The major controversy is over whether the right balance was struck, particularly in the case of patent protection for pharmaceuticals.
-Arguments in favor of TRIPS emphasize that intellectual property rights should integrate developing and least-developed countries into the global economy by reducing risks and enhancing incentives to established multinational corporations that operate in these markets.
-Proponents also noted that the prospect of higher profitability resulting from IP protection would induce additional research on neglected diseases, or those that primarily affect poorer countries.
+Arguments in favor of TRIPS emphasize that IP rights should integrate developing and least developed countries into the global economy by reducing risks and enhancing incentives to established multinational corporations that operate in these markets.
+Proponents also noted that the prospect of higher profitability resulting from IP protection would induce additional research on neglected diseases.

 Concerns arose because patents could allow firms to increase prices and reduce access to treatments.
-Critics of TRIPS pointed in particular to the case of HIV treatments (Westerhaus and Castro 2006, Cohen 2006, Outterson 2009).2 The adoption of patent protection in developing countries raised the possibility of very expensive treatments for the growing epidemic.
+Critics of TRIPS pointed in particular to the case of HIV treatments (Westerhaus & Castro, 2006; Cohen, 2006; Outterson, 2009).2 The adoption of patent protection in developing countries raised the possibility of very expensive treatments for the growing epidemic.
 To address these issues, the original TRIPS Agreement included a number of exceptions for poorer countries.
-Subsequently, TRIPS was revised several times in response to concerns about the effects of patents in developing and least-developed countries.
-In addition to formal revisions, the interpretation of TRIPS, compliance and enforcement have changed over time and affected how TRIPS is implemented in practice (Correa 2001).3
+Subsequently TRIPS was revised several times in response to concerns about the effects of patents in developing and least developed countries.
+In addition to formal revisions, the interpretation of TRIPS, compliance, and enforcement has changed over time and affected how TRIPS is implemented in practice (Correa, 2001).3

 Because TRIPS constituted a major change in many countries, the TRIPS Agreement itself provided specific deadlines for compliance that vary according to the development status of member states.
-According to the WTO:
+According to the WTO (2006):

-"When the WTO agreements took effect on 1 January 1995, developed countries were given one year to ensure that their laws and practices conform with the TRIPS agreement.
+When the WTO agreements took effect on 1 January 1995, developed countries were given one year to ensure that their laws and practices conform with the TRIPS agreement.
 Developing countries and (under certain conditions) transition economies were given five years, until 2000.
-Least-developed countries have 11 years, until 2006 - now extended to 2016 for pharmaceutical patents.
+Least-developed countries have 11 years, until 2006-now extended to 2016 for pharmaceutical patents.